 Seb is a Fellow of the Royal Geographical Society, Member of the Explorers Club, a joint recipient of the Royal Institute of Navigation Certificate of Achievement and a joint Royal Yachting Association / Union Internationale Motonautique powerboat world record holder.

-When Seb is not employed onboard expedition ships, he spends time at home in Worcestershire, England, researching historical subjects or developing bespoke engineering modifications for polar expedition equipment.
+When Seb is not employed onboard expedition ships, he spends time at home in Worcestershire, England, researching historical subjects or developing plans for private and academic expeditions.

 Affiliations & Awards

 The Royal Geographical Society (with the Institute of British Geographers) is the UK's leading learned society for the advancement of geographical sciences founded in 1830.
 Today, it is the leading centre for geographers and geographical learning.
 The Society has over 16,500 members and its work reaches millions of people each year.